zijie123123/Sharpness/README.md

-# Sharpness for Bernoulli Percolation in Lean
+# Formalizing Sharpness for Bernoulli Percolation

-This repository formalizes the sharpness phase transition for nearest-neighbor Bernoulli bond percolation on `Z^d`.
+This repository formalizes the sharpness phase transition for Bernoulli bond percolation on `Z^d`.

 The development is written in Lean 4 and builds on mathlib.
 It defines the finite-volume percolation model on `Z^d`, including bonds, paths, clusters,